 If patients of a laboratory wish to claim Medicare benefits for services rendered, the laboratory must have APL status approved by Department of Human Services (formerly Medicare Australia).
 The views of an endorsed assessing body are considered by Medicare when granting APL status.
 Currently, NATA is the only endorsed assessing body for pathology accreditation.

-The Primary Care, Diagnostics and Radiation Oncology Branch provides secretariat support for NPAAC and its committees.
+The Primary Care and Pathology Branch provides secretariat support for NPAAC and its committees.
 The Secretariat's contact details are as follows:

 GPO Box 9848